2018/19 Area Rates on My Annual Tax Bill

 Property Valuation and Assessment Information

-YOUR PROPERTY ASSESSMENT NOTICE IS BEING MAILED JAN 8, 2016 FROM PVSC.
+YOUR PROPERTY ASSESSMENT NOTICE WAS MAILED JANUARY 2018 FROM PVSC.

 When you receive your assessment notice in January: Review the information to ensure you understand your current property assessment.
 If you do not feel that your assessment is a reasonable estimate of market value two years prior to the date of your notice, you can appeal your assessment.
 A detachable appeal form is on the front of your notice.
 Please contact PVSC if you have any questions about your assessment or if you're considering filing an appeal.

 For additional information and online services such as epost delivery of Assessment and "My Property Report" visit www.pvsc.ca or phone 1-800-380-7775